Must-Do Baltimore Experiences for First-Time Visitors

 Support Baltimore's Makers and Entrepreneurs

 Baltimore boasts a thriving creative community, so your souvenirs are bound to be anything but boring.
-You’ll find hidden vintage gems at Hampden’s Hunting Ground, Milk & Ice Vintage and Wishbone Reserve.
+You’ll find hidden vintage gems at Hampden’s Hunting Ground, Balto and Wishbone Reserve.
 While in the neighborhood, bibliophiles should stop by Atomic Books, which offers “literary finds for mutated minds.”
 This eclectic bookstore serves as the fan mail collection center for famed Baltimore native, artist and filmmaker John Waters and features a cozy bar in the back for hosting events.

 Highlandtown is the place to find one-of-a-kind art pieces designed by local creatives.
 Hit up Night Owl Gallery, Highlandtown Gallery and Springsteen Gallery.
 As you wander, be on the lookout for the neighborhood’s numerous public art installations and murals—the 14-foot BUS sign outside Creative Alliance is a local favorite.